Year-Round Water Conservation Measures

 Effective Date and Areas

-- The District’s modified Phase I water shortage restrictions are in effect May 8, 2017 through July 1, 2017, except where stricter measures have been imposed by local governments.
+- The District’s year-round water conservation measures are in effect except where stricter measures have been imposed by local governments.

-- Some local governments such as Hillborough County and the cities of Clearwater, St. Petersburg and Tampa have local ordinances with special twice-per-week schedules.
+- Some local governments such as unincorporated Hillsborough County and the cities of Clearwater, St. Petersburg and Tampa have local ordinances with special twice-per-week schedules.

-- Some local governments such as Hernando, Pasco and Sarasota counties and the cities of Brooksville, Dunedin, Longboat Key, Sarasota and Venice have local ordinances that remain on one-day-per-week schedules.
+- Some local governments such as unincorporated Hernando, Pasco and Sarasota counties, and the cities of Dunedin, Longboat Key, Sarasota and Venice, have local ordinances that remain on one-day-per-week schedules.

 New Lawns & Plants